 At the time of this writing,

 elm-format uses four spaces to indent a function body.
-Because it’s still in alpha, don’t be surprised if it uses two spaces instead when
+Because it’s still in beta, don’t be surprised if it ends up using two spaces instead of four when version

 case expressions must be indented with at least one space.
 That still holds true.
-Syntactically speaking, all Elm cares about is an indentation with at least one space.
-But, using more than one space improves the readability of our code.
+Syntactically speaking, all Elm cares about is an indentation with at least one space, but using more than one space improves readability of our code.

-If you’re interested, here is a vigorous debate between the Elm community members on whether to use two or four spaces for indentation.
+Note: If you’re interested in further exploration, here is a vigorous debate between the Elm community members on whether to use two or four spaces for indentation.
 We programmers are so nitpicky, aren’t we?

 if expression must be placed inside a function definition, otherwise Elm will throw an error.

 then and final